sbargoti/pychetlabeller/README.md

   scale and position gets stored between images.
 * When labelling multiple images, can enable save_label to automatically save the labels - otherwise press ctrl-x to save current annotations
-* Individual annotations can be deleted by selecting them on the table and pressing delete.
+* Individual annotations can be deleted by selecting them on the table (or shift clicking on the image) and pressing delete.

 ### Annotations
 The annotations are saved in csv format with the same name as the input image file.
 The csv entries for circles are *item, centre-x, centre-y, radius, label id*.
 The csv entries for rectangles are *item, topleft-x, topleft-y, width, height, label id*.
+The annotations are also automatically saved in .svg format

 By default the annotations are saved in the image parent directory under a new
-folder: circle-labels/rectangle_labels.
+folder: labels.
 The user can choose to manually set a different folder for the labels.

 ### Single images
-We can also edit circles/circle_labeler.py or rectangles/rectangle_labeler.py to quickly label one image.
+We can also edit objects/object_labeler.py to quickly label one image.
 Under the object MainWindow, uncomment self.quickview(), then under function quickview() set your image path.

 ## Future work
 Extentions to labeller - coming soon:
-* Currently the annotations are saved as csv files.
-A more standard format would be to use .xml format.
-* The rectangle annotation toolbox has not been thoroughly tested - could have bugs.
+* Currently can choose only one or the other - circles or rectangles - due to strict csv format.
+Should resort to svg only format and save all shapes
+* Add generic polygon shape - and test other shapes
 * Change brightness and contrast sliders to levels slider.
 Allows for much better control of the image contrast

 ## Bugs